cs3org/OCM-API/IETF-RFC.md

 # OCM API Discovery
 ## Introduction
-After establishing contact as discussed in the previous section, the Sharing User can send the Share Creation Gesture to the Sending Server, providing the Sending Server with the following information:
+After establishing contact as discussed in the previous section, the Sharing User MAY send the Share Creation Gesture to the Sending Server.
+The Sharing User MUST provide the following information:

 * Resource to be shared
 * Protocol to be offered for access